Natural Born Learner 1

 Remember: You were born curious.

 Stay curious.
-You can do this by asking yourself, how can I use what I’m learning at school in my day-to-day life?
+You can do this by asking yourself, “How can I use what I’m learning at school in my day-to-day life?”

-Introductory video
+Introductory Video

-There is a difference.
+There’s a difference.

 Interests